Silk Development and Emergence in Corn

 Variable silk length along length of cob at first silk emergence; illustrating the acropetal development of silks..

-Appearance of silks recently clipped using knife; note the damaged, non-receptive ends of the clipped silks.
+Silks recently clipped with a knife; note the discolored, non-receptive ends of the silks where the clipping occurred.

 Kernel set on ears where pollination was prevented for 3 days after first silk emergence, then allowed to proceed without interference.